Terry0532/Google-Books-Search/README.md

 - [License](#license)

 ## About
 This is a MERN stack application that will call google books API to return user search results.
-User can save their search results to MySQL database and view them in saved page.
-Inside of saved page user will have access to all the saved books on the database and be able delete them.
+If user wants to save the book for later use, they need to sign up first.
+After login user will have access to saved page.
+Ranking page will display top 10 saved books from all users.

 ## Link
 [Google Books Search](https://frozen-anchorage-90956.herokuapp.com)